Vitaleng/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display all the lines in the file that do not contain a pattern
+display all the lines of a file starting with a letter